kehantan/labbook/docs/assays/mtt.rst

 After the cell counting step, double check if the cell required is sufficient for seeding.

 *Note: To avoid confusion, examples here uses the exact number of concentrations and number of wells.
 But during exact execution, we usually prepare extra.
-For example, if we wanted to do 7 concentrations, we would actually prepare for 10 concentrations.
+For example, if I wanted to seed a 96 well plate for MTT to test my compound with 7 different concentrations, I would prepare cell suspension volume that is enough for 10 concentrations.
 This is due to slight deviations during pipetting and handling liquids.
-If you prepare the exact number of concentrations you want, you might end up not having enough cells for the last few wells.
+If you prepare enough cells suspension for the exact number of concentrations you want, you might end up not having enough cells for the last few wells.
 So calculate a little bit extra accordingly.
-I would usually add 3-5 concentrations extra for overhead.*
+I would usually add 3-5 concentrations extra for some overhead.*

 *Reminder: Before starting the procedures, warm up medium and TrypLE in 37 C water bath.
 You can also put your apparatus into the biosafety cabinet and UV them first.*